“And all thy children shall be taught of the LORD; and great shall be the peace of thy children” (Isaiah 54:13).

 This prophetic verse has its primary fulfillment still in the future.
-Nevertheless, it states a basic principle that is always valid and that is especially relevant on Father’s Day.
+Nevertheless, it states a basic principle which is always valid, and which is especially relevant on Father’s Day.
 The greatest honor that children can bestow on a father is a solid Christian character of their own, but that must first be his own gift to them.
 Before sons and daughters can experience real peace of soul, they must first be taught of the Lord themselves, and the heavenly Father has delegated this responsibility first of all to human fathers.

 The classic New Testament teaching on child training has the same message: “Ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord” (Ephesians 6:4).

 Not wrath, but peace, as our text suggests.
 Great shall be the peace of our children, when they know the Lord and keep His ways.
 Great, also, is the joy of a godly father when he can see the blessing of the Lord on his children, and then on his grandchildren.
 “Children’s children are the crown of old men; and the glory of children are their fathers” (Proverbs 17:6).
 HMM